 After inflation, the airbags deflate to provide a gradual cushioning effect for the occupants and to ensure the driver’s forward vision is not obscured.

 If airbags have inflated, or if your vehicle has been in a collision, always have the airbags, seat belt pre-tensioners and any associated components checked and, if necessary, replaced by Tesla.

 In a collision, in addition to the airbags inflating:

 - Doors unlock, and the door handles extend.

 - Interior lights turn on.

-- High voltage is disabled (you must contact Tesla Service to restore high voltage power).
+- High voltage is disabled (you must use the mobile app to schedule a service appointment to restore high voltage power).

 - Windows go to the vent position.